WSMorrison/Hard_Parkers/TEST.md

 The HardParkers website is is a simple, streamlined, and mobile focused resource for automotive enthusiasts to find meets and shows they would like to attend in their area.
 It allows event organizers to publish their event details and for participants to register to attend, making it simple for organizers to get the word out and easy for enthusiasts to find events that match their interests.

-This readme will discuss the testing of the app.
+This ReadMe will discuss the testing of the app.
 Some of the information can also be found on the main ReadMe, but this Testing ReadMe will go into greater detail about the systematic manual testing.

 The site was tested as an unlogged-in visitor, as a logged-in basic user (User), as a logged-in event promoter and organizer (Organizer), and as a logged in the site owner or admin (Owner).
 Much of the functionality was the same or similar, but permissions were different and there were different aspects of the project that required different aspects of testing.